Small Town Gen Y Girl Makes it Big!

 This young lady, Amber, is an accountant who has quickly worked her way up to managing the finances of one of her company’s overseas locations.
-And while money isn’t everything, she is currently earning over $100,000 US dollars. . .
-I’m sure you agree this is not bad for 28 years old.
-So, for all practical purposes, she is doing very well professionally, and personally, in case you’re wondering.
+And while money isn’t everything, she is currently earning over $100,000 US dollars with only six years of experience.
+So, for all practical purposes, she is doing very well professionally.

-So, being the curious minded recruiter that I am, I asked, “Why do you think you’ve achieved such success at your age?” . . .
-(Keep in mind she is part of the famous Generation Y who takes heat for poor work ethic, among other things.)
+So, being the curious minded recruiter that I am, I asked, “Why do you think you’ve achieved such success at your age?”
 She responded with, “I followed my dad’s advice, and I had a great mentor.”
 Naturally, I asked for details on her dad’s advice, and I was surprised at her response.
 After all, she grew up in a small town with blue collar parents who did not have a college education.
 She also had no executive role models, to speak of, and yet, she’s had this “executive presence,” about her, since the day we met.
 As simple as it may sound, her Dad gave her the best career advice I could possibly imagine.
 He said, “When you’re meeting with someone in a business situation, consider how your dress and grooming will be perceived by them (vs. what you think is cool or fashionable).
 What they perceive as professional may be different from you, and it matters!”
 Now, I know a lot of you are thinking this is very old fashioned and quite simple, and perhaps, even judgmental.
-But frankly, if you asked me what I felt was the most important factor in succeeding on a job interview, I’d say your dress/image would be the most important.
+But frankly, if you asked me what I felt was the most important factor in succeeding on a first interview, your personal image is certainly near the top of the list.